dkornai/TE_datasim/README.md

 The `Simulator`  class has three methods, corresponding to the three major steps in the workflow.

 1) initialise an instance of a given simulator sub-class.
-This specifies the numeric parameters for the generative process.
+This specifies the numeric parameters for the generative process, and the strength of the causal interactions.

 2) generate data using the `.simulate(time=, seed=)` method, which returns a tuple of numpy arrays, each corresponding to an observed time series for a given system variable.
+These arrays are each of size [time $\times$ vardim].

 3) (optional) get a reference analytically computed TE, using the `.get_analytic_transfer_entropy(source=, dest=)` method